 - Drum handling forks: these forks have a section cut out of the side of the forks to enable a drum to be lifted

 - Coil handling forks: the inside edge of the forks is “chamfered” to provide a surface for the coil to sit on.

 - Explosion-proof: if the forklift is to be used in explosive environments then the forks are clad in stainless steel to prevent sparking.
 The stainless steel coating is typically 2mm thick

 - Forks for the food production industry: forklifts that are used in the food industry are typically clad in stainless steel as they are regularly washed down to maintain cleanliness.

 - Lumber forks: have a thin and wide blade for ease when inserting into loads

-The lifting equipment on forklift trucks machines is characterized by robust and high-quality design and numerous options combined with excellent visibility.
-Forklift trucks can offer many different types of masts all of the clear view design.
+The lifting equipment on forklift truck machines is characterized by robust and high-quality design and numerous options combined with excellent visibility.
+Forklift trucks can offer many different types of masts all of the clear view designs.
 In combination with forks and/or attachments, it can provide the handling solution to meet your needs.

 For even better handling, there are also a number of intelligent functions for forklift machines: